Mtemi/spring-boot-crypto-execution-algo-client/README.md

 - Monitor the orders as the algo is working it
 - Cancel open orders
 - All timestamps are in epoch Nanos; and represented in a long format
+- Ultra low latency architecture with nanosecond accuracy
+  - Algo order like SOR, DMA, PEG, SNIPER, executes in 40 us on average (round trip)
-- Ultra low latency execution; on average; an SOR or DMA order is executed (round trip) in 40 us
+  - Exchange simulator matches an order in 4 us on average

 #### Algorithms